populationgenomics/gnomad-browser/browser/about/about.md

-*The OurDNA browser is a resource intended for clinicians and researchers.
+*The OurDNA Browser is a resource intended for clinicians and researchers.
 If you are part of one of our OurDNA communities and you would like to learn more about the program, please visit the [OurDNA website](https://www.ourdna.org.au) to learn more.*

 ## The Centre for Population Genomics